LZKSKY/calibration_py/README.md

 ## 3.The **stereo_calibrate.py** is a process for stero calibration.

 #### Left camera and right camera's pictures are respectively in './left/' and './right/' with size of (640, 480).
-It first gets each camera's intrinsic matrix and Rotation Matrix and Translation Matrix from camera calibration with the same method as **calibresult**.
-Then, map image to its stereo calibration's result and calculate the depth result with left and right images.
+It first gets each camera's intrinsic matrix, rotation matrix and translation matrix from camera calibration with the same method as **calibresult.py**.
+Then, map image to its stereo calibration's result and use SGM to calculate the disparity result with left and right images.